Automation Vendor Comparison · 2026

 How do I migrate from Make.com without breaking running scenarios?+

 Run a parallel implementation.
-Inventory every live scenario, group by SOP (lead intake, billing webhooks, vendor handoffs, fulfillment), and reauthor the highest-volume or highest-risk SOPs first.
-Keep the original Make scenario paused — not deleted — until the new SOP has run cleanly with full audit-trail evidence for at least a week.
+Inventory every live scenario, group by SOP (lead intake, billing webhooks, vendor handoffs, fulfillment).
+Reauthor the highest-volume or highest-risk SOPs first.
+Keep the original Make scenario paused, not deleted, until the new SOP has run cleanly with full audit-trail evidence for at least a week.
 Cut over scenario by scenario.
+Keep Make alive for long-tail one-off integrations during the transition.
 Most migrations complete inside 60 days.
-Keeping Make alive for long-tail one-off integrations during the transition is normal.

 Is FlowChainLabs cheaper than Make.com?+